Pedro Bucaneg

-Pedro Bukaneg (March 1592 – c.
+Pedro Bucaneg (March 1592 – c.
 1630) was a Filipino poet.
 He is considered the "Father of Ilocano literature."
 Blind since birth, he is the believed to have authored of parts of the Ilocano epic Biag ni Lam-ang (Life of Lam-ang).
 A street inside the Cultural Center of the Philippines (CCP) complex in Pasay, Philippines is named in his honor.
-His surname is lent to the Bukanegan, the Ilocano equivalent of the Balagtasan.
+His surname is lent to the Bucanegan, the Ilocano equivalent of the Balagtasan.

 Biography

-Bukaneg was a foundling, who shortly after his birth already floating in a basket between Bantay and Vigan in the Banaoang River was found by an old woman.
+Bukaneg was a foundling, who shortly after his birth was already floating in a basket between Bantay and Vigan in the Banaoang River was found by an old woman.
 They brought him to the Bantay Augustiner priest who baptized him as Pedro Bucaneg.
 Bukaneg was sent to the Augustinian convent in Manila to further his theological and cultural studies.
 He took lessons in Latin and Spanish and also learned the local languages and Ilocano Isneg.

 Through his knowledge of these languages, he was asked by the priests in the region to translate their prayers and sermons in local languages.
 He was being asked to help with the conversion of the local population.
 Bukaneg composed poems and songs and was loved by the Ilocanos as a troubadour.
 He was regarded by the locals as a seer.
 Even the Spaniards knocked him for his services.
 He would have identified the killer of a servant of a Spaniard on a day in a row of Itneg men by placing his hand on the chest of all these men.